 - Built for durable, reliable, and lasting performance

 The Bottom Line

-As a low-tier model, the Comfort 24ABC6 doesn’t have all the same advanced features and technologies as their higher-level models, but it’s still a high-quality and dependable air conditioner that will keep your home cool and comfortable for many summers.
+As an entry-level model, the Comfort 16 24ABC6 doesn’t have all the same advanced features and technologies as Carrier’s higher-level models, but it’s still a high-quality and dependable air conditioner that will keep your home cool and comfortable for many summers.

 In Depth Review